MicrosoftAzureFox/build-resume-workshop/3-add-style.md

 CSS, or Cascading Stylesheets, is used to provide style - it's the 'skin' of your web page.

+✅ How 'aesthetically pleasing' does your resume need to be?

 ## Step 1: Adding a style sheet

 1. Hover over the name of your repository, **resume**, in the Explorer pane on the left-hand side of your screen, then select the **File with +** icon.
 Name the file **style.css**.